JChemseddine/fm_tutorial/README.md

 ### Interactive Notebooks (with exercises)

-If you prefer to code along and implement some parts yourself, start here:
+If you prefer to code along and implement some small parts yourself, start here:

 | Notebook | Description | Colab |
 |----------|-------------|-------|